New claims await pope's sex abuse investigators in Chile

 Another religious community, the Marist Brothers, has promised "resolute, immediate and practical" measures to handle new abuse accusations.

-During a visit to Santiago last week, Luis Gutierrez, the Marist Brothers' global second-in-command, met alleged victims and said he was committed to delivering abusers into the hands of civil authorities.
+During a visit to Santiago last week, Luis Gutierrez, the Marist Brothers' global second-in-command, said he was committed to delivering abusers into the hands of civil authorities.

-"It is a tragedy that a mission founded on the honorable objective of offering education should in some cases have caused such harm, pain and suffering," he told reporters on Thursday.
+"It is a tragedy that a mission founded on the honourable objective of offering education should in some cases have caused such harm, pain and suffering," he told reporters on Thursday.

+Bertomeu told reporters on his arrival at Santiago airport on Tuesday morning that he came in the name of the pope to "ask forgiveness" from victims of abuse and to listen to more people who were affected.
+Asked whether the pope might accept other bishops' resignations, he said the decision remained in the pontiff's hands.

+"We can be confident that things will work out well," Bertomeu said.

 Father Enrique Opazo, a priest based in the seaside resort of Vina del Mar who has been critical of how the Church handled the crisis in Chile, said it was time for "wholesale" change.